'Just feels broken to me': Brain tumour survivor speaks out

 “I don’t care if the kids have mismatched socks.
 I’m not buying them any more when they lose one.”

-Smith said the family have felt the cost of living hikes hit their food bills hardest.
+Smith said the family had felt the cost of living hikes hit their food bills hardest.

 “Pre-Covid we would spend $550 a fortnight on food for all of us and I don’t tend to buy rubbish.
 We have fresh fruit and vegetables.